When you’re out of ideas to travel the world, check this out. I have gathered 12 route ideas that will surely make for some kick-ass adventures!

 I met several travellers who travelled from Cairo to Cape Town.
 Most decided the exact route as they went, with occasional detours to for example Uganda, Malawi or Namibia.
-A minimum time to travel this route would be six months.
+Travelling this route would ideally take between 4-6 months.

 2. Pan-American Highway

 Arguably the most popular overland route in the world, the Pan-American Highway offers a 30,000-kilometre road trip down the western side of the American continents.
 It starts in Prudhoe Bay in north Alaska and through the unofficial route ends 12 countries later in Ushuaia, Argentina.

 Often wrongly claimed to be ‘just a road’, in fact the Pan-American is a network of roads.
 Rather incomplete and not entirely connected, it’s rather the idea of Pan-Americanism that attracts.

 If you drive the shortest route possible the length is about 25,000 kilometres.
 Petrol costs for an average car, assuming $1 per litre and 15L/100km, will turn out at $3,750.
 The best approach to make this route a real adventure is to venture out as much as you can, for example by adding extra countries like Belize, Bolivia and Paraguay.
 Also you can consider to travel exclusively by public transport.
 Reserve almost a year to do it all.

 3. The Stans

 Welcome to the (former) visa jungle!
 Once notorious for its bureaucracy and corruption, the Stans are five states in Central Asia, a forgotten corner of the world.
 Still not too popular among the general crowd, but for many adventure travellers and cyclists Central Asia is an absolute top destination.